OctopusDeploy/docs/docs/getting-started.md

 Installing [Octopus Deploy](/docs/installation/index.md) sets up the central [Octopus Deploy Server](/docs/installation/installing-octopus/index.md) which runs as a Windows Service on one of your servers.
 Octopus stores its data in an [SQL Server Database](/docs/installation/installing-octopus/sql-server-datasbase-requirements.md) and includes an embedded HTTP server which serves the [Octopus REST API](/docs/api-and-integration/octopus-rest-api.md) and the **Octopus Web Portal**.

-The [Installation documentation](/docs/installation/index.md) provides the instructions for installing and configuring your Octopus.
+The [installation documentation](/docs/installation/index.md) provides the instructions for installing and configuring your Octopus.

-## Access the Octopus Web Portal
+### Access the Octopus Web Portal

 **To Do! - provide a very high level overview**